uDALES/u-dales/docs/udales-getting-started.md

 ├── experiments # Configuration files grouped by experiment number.
 │   └── <N>     # Any configurations files needed by uDALES to run experiment <N>.
 │   └── ...
-├── tools       # Additional or specialized tools other then the ones already included with uDALES.
+├── tools       # Additional or specialized tools other then the ones included with uDALES.
 └── u-dales     # uDALES model development repository (submodule).
 ```